gPhotoShow Pro - FAQ

 18. Sometimes ControlSS disables the Screensaver and displays a red circle with a line through it.
 For example when Screensaver activates and you move your mouse, which obviously cuts off the Screensaver, then ControlSS disables the screensaver for some time.
 Why ?

-The behavior you noticed is caused by Windows Vista itself, Microsoft decided to disable the screen saver for some time when it is interrupted within few seconds and ControlSS is simply showing you what is happening.
+The behaviour you noticed is caused by Windows Vista itself, Microsoft decided to disable the screen saver for some time when it is interrupted within few seconds and ControlSS is simply showing you what is happening.
 Also other programs may disable the screen saver, for example media players or CD/DVD burning programs often do it for obvious reasons.

 ControlSS never disable or enable the screen saver by itself, it simply displays the screen saver activation flag.